-- Local and regional administrations
+- Local administrations

 - Waste management companies

-Wastewater treatment plants /

-- wastewater management companies
+- Wastewater treatment plants / wastewater management companies

-Hotel, restaurant and catering
+- Hotel, restaurant and catering (HORECA) associations

-- (HORECA) associations

 - Housing associations

 - Potential consumers of biowaste-based products

 - Research institutions

-To effectively address challenges and opportunities areas in the urban biowaste value chain, it is important to identify these stakeholders, and to understand their interests and needs.

-Understanding their motivations and gaining their trust will help you focus on issues interesting to them, attract them to join the discussions, and develop effective activities that are relevant for the them.
+It is important to identify these stakeholders and to understand their interests and needs.
+Understanding their motivations and gaining their trust will help you focus on issues interesting to them, convince them to join the discussions, and develop effective activities that are relevant for the them.